-The years of development have finally come to an end as the US Army is ready to introduce the XM25 CTDE grenade launcher.
-A new shoulder-fired grenade designated as the XM25 Counter-Defilade Target Engagement System (CTDE) is a semi-automatic grenade launcher designated to fire ‘smart’ grenades, which are set to explode in mid-air or near a target, peppering enemy fighters with shrapnel.
+The years of development have finally ended as the U.S. Army is ready to introduce the XM25 CTDE grenade launcher.
+A new shoulder-fired grenade designated as the XM25 Counter-Defilade Target Engagement System (CTDE) is a semi-automatic grenade launcher designated to fire ‘smart’ grenades, set to explode in mid-air or near a target, peppering enemy fighters with shrapnel.

 Since the dawn of the firearm age, one of the biggest obstacles to hitting people with a bullet was the cover they could hide behind.
 A soldier can hide inside a doorway, or window sill, or even a bunker, exposing himself just long enough to shoot back.
 Getting at that soldier requires good marksmanship and timing, outmaneuvering him, or simply blowing up the building.

 The box-shaped XM25 is equipped with various gadgets, including a laser range finder and a grenade that can be adjusted to detonate at a range of up to 10 feet or more.
-The Pentagon has secured funds for more than 100 of these grenade launchers to be available for US Army.
+The Pentagon has secured funds for more than 100 of these grenade launchers for the U.S. Army.

-The US Army has prioritized the XM25 as its “number one material solution to mitigate a critical capability gap” for dismounted soldiers in combat.
-It is officially kicking off the program in its fiscal year 2017 (FY 2017) budget request, which includes 105.
+The U.S. Army has prioritized the XM25 as its “number one material solution to mitigate a critical capability gap” for dismounted soldiers in combat.
+It is officially kicking off the program in its fiscal year 2017 (F.Y.
+2017) budget request, including 105.

 “[The] army has requested $9.764 million in FY 2017 for the program and hopes for $14.852 million in FY 2018, $24.930 million in FY 2019, $32.158 million in FY 2020, and $25.798 million in FY 2021,” IHS Jane’s defense weekly reported.”

 The XM25 is a semi-automatic weapon that gives the user a 300 to 500 percent boost in hit probability.